HBroHei/NSMRWii/README.md

 # New Super Mario Randomizer Wii
  A New Super Mario Bros Wii Randomizer for general use such as enemy randomization\
  Currently the project is a work-in-progress.
+***DISCLAMER: This program only received limited testing.
+The game may crash or get bugged at any time***

 ## Features
 - Shuffle levels